Department of Geography and Graduate School policies and procedures for a M.A./M.S. degree

 - Electronic Thesis & Dissertation Submission Approval Form

-The (verbal and quantitative) general test of the Graduate Record Examination is required of all degree candidates.
-Students who did not take the exam as part of their entrance to the Graduate School are urged to complete this test as soon as possible.
-Additionally, students who have already taken the exam but feel that they can significantly improve their score are encouraged to take the exam again, since the GRE score is an important factor in the competition for all university-wide assistantships and fellowships.
+The GRE revised General Test is required of all degree candidates.
+Students who have already taken the exam but feel that they can significantly improve their score are encouraged to take the exam again, since the GRE score is an important factor in the competition for all university-wide assistantships and fellowships.
 Transcripts from all universities attended are required as well as three letters of reference.
-Appropriate forms are available from the graduate coordinator.
-Additional information for foreign students is also available from the graduate coordinator.
+Appropriate forms and instructions are available from the Geography Department website (geography.uga.edu).
+Additional information and instructions for international students is also available from the Geography Department website.
 Based on the above information the Graduate Studies Committee makes admission recommendations to the Graduate School.
 The final and official admission decision is made by the Graduate School.

 M.A./M.S.
 Degree Requirements

-Both the M.A. and M.S. program will require a minimum of 31 credit hours exclusive of deficiencies, if any.
-All students are expected to have a minimum undergraduate background equivalent to each of the following courses:
+Acceptance to the M.A. or M.S. program will normally presuppose that the student has met the minimum requirements of the departmental A.B. or B.S. degree or equivalent.
+Students are expected to have an undergraduate background equivalent to each of the following courses:

 - GEOG 1101 Introduction to Human Geography